-The Gambia is already home to a developed community of stakeholders in the aquaculture industry (including businesses, industry associations and representative groups) - a few examples of these organisations are displayed below.
+The Gambia is already home to a developed community of stakeholders in the fish farming and broader aquaculture industry (including businesses, industry associations, representative groups and supporting international bodies) - a few examples of these organisations are displayed below.

-The presence of these groups demonstrates The Gambia's attractiveness and potential as a prime location in West Africa for aquaculture.
+The presence of these groups demonstrates The Gambia's attractiveness and potential as a prime location in West Africa for fish farming and aquaculture.